nuxt/vercel-builder/README.md

 ---

-`@nuxtjs/vercel-builder` allows you to ship a fast, production-ready [Nuxt 2 application](https://nuxtjs.org) that scales automatically on Vercel when using SSR rendering.
+`@nuxtjs/vercel-builder` allows you ship a fast, production-ready [Nuxt 2 application](https://nuxtjs.org) that scales automatically on Vercel when using SSR rendering.

 ### How it works